DevExpress/testcafe/docs/articles/documentation/test-api/actions/press-key.md

 ## Browser Processing Emulation

-When an end-user normally presses a key or key combination, the browser dispatches an event that triggers handlers in page code.
+When a user presses a key or key combination, the browser dispatches an event that triggers handlers in page code.
 Most browsers also respond to common keystrokes with their integrated actions (for instance, they select text when you press `Cmd/Ctrl+A` or copy objects to the clipboard when you press `Cmd/Ctrl+C`).

 The `t.pressKey` action triggers only page handlers for most keystrokes.

-For the following keys and key combinations, TestCafe additionally emulates browser processing:
+TestCafe Studio emulates browser processing for the following keys and key combinations:

 Shortcut        | Elements
 --------------- | -----------